History of APhA

 Historic APhA Headquarters Building

-Founded as the American Pharmaceutical Association on October 6, 1852, APhA is the largest association of pharmacists in the United States and is only organization advancing the entire pharmacy profession, including pharmacists, pharmaceutical scientists, student pharmacists and pharmacy technicians.
+Founded as the American Pharmaceutical Association on October 6, 1852, APhA is the largest association of pharmacists in the United States and is the only organization advancing the entire pharmacy profession, including pharmacists, pharmaceutical scientists, student pharmacists and pharmacy technicians.
 In the 1920s and 1930s, APhA was able to secure coveted land on the National Mall in Washington, D.C., for construction of its national headquarters.
 Designed by famed architect John Russell Pope, the American Institute of Pharmacy was built at 23rd Street and Constitution Avenue and dedicated in 1934.
 An annex was constructed later, being dedicated in 1960.
 Today, the annex has been demolished and has made way for a new addition to the original Pope building, completed in 2009.

 APhA HQ Tour Info and Booklet